Complexity of Metric Dimension on Planar Graphs: NP-Hardness on Planar Graphs

 To prove that {\pmetricdp} is NP-hard, we will give a reduction from {\npsat}.
 The idea behind the graph constructed in this reduction is the following.
 Given an instance $\Psi$ of {\npsat}, we first find a planar embedding of its clause-variable graph $G_{\Psi}$.
 We then replace each variable vertex of $G_{\Psi}$ by a \emph{variable gadget} (see Figure~\ref{fig:var}), and each clause vertex of $G_{\Psi}$ by a \emph{clause gadget} (see Figure~\ref{fig:clause}).
 By identifying vertices of variable gadgets and vertices of clause gadgets in an appropriate way (see Figure~\ref{fig:bigone}), we obtain a planar graph $H_{\Psi}$ that will be our instance of {\pmetricdp}.

 We now describe our construction in detail.
 Consider a planar embedding of $G_{\Psi}$, which can be found in linear time~\cite{HopcroftT1974}.
 We first replace each variable vertex of $G_{\Psi}$ by a variable gadget.
-In Figure~\ref{fig:var}, the vertices marked by unfilled circles will be identified with vertices from a clause gadget later on.
+In Figure~\ref{fig:var}, the white vertices will be identified with vertices from a clause gadget later on.
 There are three groups (connected components) of such vertices in the figure.
 The groups containing vertices $(t_{1},f_{1})$ and $(t_{3},f_{3})$ will be identified with vertices in clause gadgets where this variable appears positively in the corresponding clause; the group containing $(t_{2},f_{2})$ will be identified with vertices in clause gadgets where this variable appears negatively.
 By rotating and contorting the variable gadget appropriately, we can ensure that the three groups point into the right direction (\ie the negative-appearance group faces the clause vertex where the variable appears negatively).

 Next, we replace the clause vertices by clause gadgets.
 The exact gadget we use depends on whether the clause contains two or three variables (see Figure~\ref{fig:clause}).
 We restrict our description to the three-variable case, as the two-variable case is similar and simpler.
-In Figure~\ref{fig:clause}, the vertices marked by unfilled circles will be identified with vertices from a variable gadget.
+In Figure~\ref{fig:clause}, the white vertices will be identified with vertices from a variable gadget.
 There are again three groups of such vertices, one for each variable occurring in the clause.